naturalcrit/homebrewery/README.md

 # NaturalCrit
-A tool suite for DMs to use for D&D
+A tool suite for DMs to use for D&D. Check it out [here](http://www.naturalcrit.com).

 ### Getting started